SNG Examines the Economic Impacts of a Locally Owned Network

 In advance of SNG’s announcement next month of an exciting new offering called the Broadband Benefits Assessment, SNG’s analysis was featured in the pre-Broadband Summit issue of Broadband Communities.
-The Ammon assessment is featured in Michael Curri’s article, “A Local Ownership Approach to Broadband.”
-SNG takes a deep dive on a case example (Ammon, ID) and the benefits.
-It’s a deep dive to explain how this unique new model pays for itself, saves the municipality, businesses, and households money, and pays for itself.
+Included in Michael Curri’s article, “A Local Ownership Approach to Broadband” is a deep dive on a case example (Ammon, ID) and the benefits.
+It’s a deep dive to explain how a locally owned network can pay for itself, saving the municipality, businesses, and households money.

 Click to read the article >>

 This article is based on the cost and benefits a locally owned network would bring.
-This resulted in a report that’s the application of SNG’s Broadband Benefits Assessment is a process SNG offers as an alternative to longer and more costly feasibility studies.
+This resulted in a report that’s the application of SNG’s Broadband Benefits Assessment – a process SNG offers as an alternative to longer and more costly feasibility studies.
 It’s a preliminary step to inform and develop a plan for local broadband investment.

 The Broadband Benefits Assessment includes:

 - Potential municipal cost reductions compared to existing broadband costs.

 - Cost benefits for community anchor institutions (schools, libraries, hospitals, government buildings).

 - Cost savings for households and the accompanying consumer surplus for local spending.

 - Economic growth from increased business competitiveness and productivity.

 Learn more about the Economic Feasibility Assessment >>